tylerbcrawford/Project-02/README.md

 - **Operating Systems**:
   - **Kali Linux**

-For detailed reports and findings, please refer to the [Penetration Test Report](Penetration_Test_Report.pdf).
+For detailed reports and findings, please refer to the [Penetration Test Report](https://github.com/tylerbcrawford/rekall-penetration-testing/blob/master/Penetration_Test_Report.pdf), located in the primary repository directory as a PDF file.

 ## **Results and Findings**